 Are you considering taking out a FHA loan?
 If so, use this calculator to see how much you'll need to have set aside as a down payment to complete the home purchase.
 This calculator will estimate your total closing costs along with the required upfront Mortgage Insurance Premium (MIP).
 You can use this calculator to determine the maximum FHA mortgage limit for a particular purchase, however to figure out the maximium amount for your state and count you should use the HUD website to see local limits.
 After determining local limits you can use the below calculator to figure your payments.

-Current 30 YR Fixed Mortgage Rates
+Current Fairfield 30-YR Fixed FHA Mortgage Rates

-The following table highlights locally available current mortgage rates.
-By default 30-year purchase loans are displayed.
+The following table highlights current Fairfield mortgage rates for FHA-backed home loans.
 Clicking on the refinance button switches loans to refinance.
 Other loan adjustment options including price, down payment, home location, credit score, term & ARM options are available for selection in the filters area at the top of the table.

 What are FHA Loans?